brython-dev/brython/www/doc/en/dev_env.md

     </html>

-Point the browser to _http://localhost:8000/test/index.html_ : bingo ! you have written your first Brython script!!
+Point the browser to _http://localhost:8000/test/index.html_ : bingo, you have written your first Brython script!!

 Use this environment for testing and developing.
 Just remember to point the script _brython.js_ to the right location relatively to the directory where the HTML page stands.